wp-plugins/wishpond-social-campaigns/readme.txt

 == Description ==

 Use this plugin to run promotional campaigns on your WordPress site that spread quickly on Facebook and Twitter.
-Facebook Contests allows you to run Facebook promotions such as group deals (offers) and giveaways.
+Facebook Contests allows you to run Facebook promotions such as group deals (offers), giveaways, and photo contests.
 Run your own Facebook contest today and see the power of it.

 [youtube http://www.youtube.com/watch?v=NnPBCSh0w00]